 Might be our favorite reading.
 Not kidding.

-First line: There was once a man who stood before God, her heart breaking from the pain and injustice in the world.
+First line: There was once a man who stood before God, his heart breaking from the pain and injustice in the world.
 Last line: God responded, “I did, I sent you.”…

 Lighten up and your journey will become clear to you.
 That’s what this reading is all about.
 Nice advice if you are chill enough to hear it.